Communities

 Apparently the the Kaktovik numerals are a base 20 system with a sub-base of 5.
 Personally changing m...

-ziggurism‭ wrote over 1 year ago
+ziggurism‭ wrote almost 2 years ago

 Apparently the the Kaktovik numerals are a base 20 system with a sub-base of 5.
 Personally changing my own numeral system would be a huge task that I wouldn't undertake unless there were huge benefits.
 And of course the threshold to change the standards used for education and communication with others would need to be significantly higher.